 We understand that the transition to secondary school is more challenging for some children than for others.
 For that reason, we offer a Transition Programme that operates a much smaller class size of around 15 to 18 students throughout Year 7.
 The programme is available to all Year 7 learners who we deem appropriate, not just those with special educational needs.
-In Transition, the students study the same curriculum as the rest of Year 7, just in a more calm, consistent and nurturing environment.
-Core subjects (Maths, English, RE, Geography, History and PSHE) are taught by one teacher in the same classroom.
+In Transition, the students study exactly the same curriculum as the rest of Year 7, just in a more calm, consistent and nurturing environment.
+Core subjects (Maths, English, RE, Geography and History) are taught by one teacher in the same classroom.
 Science, Languages, Computing, Drama, Music and Art are taught by subject specialist teachers in specialist rooms.
 For Design Technology, Food and Physical Education, the students are taught amongst the rest of Year 7.
-The students will also belong to a form group where they will be able to mix socially with other students.
-Breaktime, lunchtime, trips and other extra-curricular activities provide opportunities to mix with the wider Year 7 cohort.
+The students will also belong to a form group where they will be able to mix socially with other students; PSHE is also delivered in form groups.
+Breaktime, lunchtime, trips and other extra-curricular activities also provide opportunities to mix with the wider Year 7 cohort.

 This programme is proven to reduce the anxiety of multiple teachers, rooms and environments, which in turn significantly aids the learning and settling in process.
 By having one teacher for a large chunk of literary based subjects, we are able to provide additional literacy support where needed.
 Specific SEND support can also be deployed in the same environment where relevant.